kbarre123/Arduino/nodejs_plotly/README.md

 ## brew_temp.js

-*This is very much a work in progress.
-The script does not work yet.* The Arduino is running the (unedited) ConfigurableFirmata sketch.
+The Arduino is running the (unedited) ConfigurableFirmata sketch.
 There are two DS18B20 water-proof temperature sensors attached.
-This program is much more complex than the LM35 one, as it involves utilizing the OneWire protocol via wrapper functions in the Johnny-Five node module.
-I'm still trying to figure it all out and will update accordingly.
+[Firmata OneWire protocol](https://github.com/firmata/protocol/blob/master/onewire.md) is used to interact with the sensors, via Johnny-Five object.
+Node performs the backend stuff and Plotly performs the graphical display.